Brioche, the dough you never knew you had to know!!!

 Turn the dough out onto a floured bench and roll into a rectangle approximately 20 cm x 40 cm.

 Sprinkle the dough with cinnamon sugar mix.
-Place the apple pieced evenly over the cinnamon mix.

 Gently roll up the dough into a firm long sausage shape.